 New skills, both in and out of the workplace, helps learning and enjoyment.
 Are there any skills you want to learn?

 AL: With my professional hat on, I’m always seeking to improve my mentoring skills.
-Through positive mentoring you can spot talent and nurture it, however, any mentor needs to able.
+Through positive mentoring, you can spot talent and nurture it, however, any mentor needs to have the ability to lead and develop others.
+The abilities I’d see as key here are listening, mapping a realistic plan, encouraging and helping identify areas for growth.
 Like learning, my mentoring is always improving.

 I enjoy the commercial aspect of my role; data and commerciality go hand in hand.
 Relationships develop and evolve through data and its analysis.
 Therefore, my customer negotiation skills are those I’m continually honing and benchmarking to improve.

 There’s always pieces of information we retain through life.
-What are the snippets that you hold dear and help you in your career?
+What are the snippets that help you in your career?